seborama/fuego/README.md

 #### Count

 Counts the number of elements in the Stream.
-This will close the Stream.

 #### Close